 Some couples actually realize that while their marriage is a failure, that does not mean that they are bad people.
 They can care enough about each other to divorce amicably.
 I’ve seen it happen about 10% of the time.
-It probably happens more often than that, but when lawyers are involved (and those are the only divorces I can base my experience on, given that I am a divorce lawyer), usually one or both spouses isn’t interested in an amicable settlement.
+It probably happens more often than that, but when lawyers are involved (and those are the only divorces I can base my experience on, given that I am a divorce lawyer), usually one or both spouses isn’t interested in an amicable settlement or believe an fair, amicable settlement can be reached.

 It’s hard to get a lot of people (not all, not maybe even most, but a lot) to realize the costs of preparing for and taking a case to trial over settlement.
 One of the reasons is that too many people file lawsuits and make claims in lawsuits for their nuisance value.
 In other words, these people know or suspect that their claims may not ultimately win at trial, but they make the claims because the person sued may determine it’s safer/more economical in the long run to pay the blackmail/nuisance fee than to take the case to trial because even if the defendant “wins” the trial, the public humiliation, the distress, and/or financial costs of going all the way to trial are worse.